aladinoster/alsite/content/talk/ipam/index.md

 authors = ["Andres Ladino", "Alain Kibangou", "Hassen Fourati", "Carlos Canudas-de-Wit"]

 # Abstract and optional shortened version.
 abstract = "This talk summarizes the problem of travel time forecasting within a highway.
-Several measurements are cap- tured describing travel times for multiple origin-destination (OD) pairs.
+Several measurements are captured describing travel times for multiple origin-destination (OD) pairs.
 A network model is then proposed to infer travel time between origin and destination based on a reduced number of states.
 The forecast strategy is based on current day and historical data.
 Historical data is organized into several clusters.
 For each cluster, a predictor is designed based on the Kalman filtering strategy.
 Then these predictions are fused, in a best linear unbiased estimation sense, in order to get the best prediction." abstract_short = "Travel time shor-term forecasting in highways."

 # Name of event and optional event URL.